-- Due to E.coli resistance >10%, empiric quinolone use alone is cautioned in high-risk/severe cases and may warrant double-coverage with aztreonam or an aminoglycoside. - Ampicillin-sulbactam is not recommended for use because of high rates of resistance among community-acquired E. coli and B. fragilis. - Source control as defined per IDSA: single procedure or series of procedures that eliminate infectious foci, control factors that promote ongoing infection, and correct or control anastomatic derangements to restore normal physiologic function. - Empiric coverage of Enterococcus or Candida is NOT recommended for mild-moderate community-acquired intra-abdominal infections. - Empiric Enterococcal tx is recommended for health-care associated infections with previous cephalosporin therapy, immunocompromised patients, and those with valvular heart disease or prosthetic intravascular materials. - Bowel injuries from penetrating, blunt, or iatrogenic trauma repaired w/in 12hr or other intraoperative contamination of the operative field by enteric contents should be treated w/ abx for < 24hrs. - Use of ursodeoxycholic acid and/or antibiotics for the prevention of biliary stent occlusion or infection is NOT routinely recommended. - Need for antibiotics in mild, outpatient diverticulitis disease remains controversial. - Aminoglycosides are not recommended for routine use in adults with community acquired intra-abdominal infection because of the availability of less toxic agents demonstrated to be at least equally effective but may be necessary in high risk/severity patients with Type I PCN or Cephalosporin allergy.
+• Due to E.coli resistance >10%, empiric quinolone use alone is cautioned in high-risk/severe cases .
+Double-coverage with the addition of aztreonam or an aminoglycoside should be considered in these high-risk/severe circumstances when using a quinolone as the backbone of therapy.

+- Empiric ampicillin-sulbactam is NOT recommended for use because of high rates of resistance among community-acquired E. coli and B. fragilis. - The IDSA definition of source control is a "single procedure or series of procedures that eliminate infectious foci, control factors that promote ongoing infection, and correct or control anastomotic derangements to restore normal physiologic function" Review of operative reports is often necessary to determine whether source control has been achieved. - Empiric coverage of Enterococcus or Candida is NOT recommended for mild-moderate community-acquired intra-abdominal infections - Empiric Enterococcal treatment is recommended for healthcare associated infections with previous cephalosporin therapy, immunocompromised patients, and those with valvular heart disease or prosthetic intravascular materials. - · Bowel injuries from penetrating, blunt, or iatrogenic trauma repaired within 12hr of initial insult should be treated with antibiotics for < 24 hrs.
+Likewise, antibiotics should be used for < 24hrs when there is intraoperative contamination of the peritoneum by enteric contents. - Use of ursodeoxycholic acid and/or antibiotics for the prevention of biliary stent occlusion or infection is NOT routinely recommended. - Need for antibiotics in mild, outpatient diverticulitis disease remains controversial - Aminoglycosides are NOT recommended for routine use in adults with community acquired intra-abdominal infection because of the availability of less toxic agents demonstrated to be at least equally effective.
+However, aminoglycosides may be necessary in high risk/severity patients in combination with a guinolone and metronidazole in patients with Type I PCN or cephalosporin allergy.

 - 1. Joint Surgical Infection Society and Infectious Diseases Society of America Guidelines (CID 2010:50) - 2.
-Clinical Practice Guidelines for Antimicrobial Prophylaxis in Surgery (ASHP 2013;70(3)) - 3.
+Clinical Practice Guidelines for Antimicrobial Prophylaxis in Surgery (ASHP 2013:70(3)) - 3.
+Management of intra-abdominal infections: recommendations by WSES 2016 consensus conference (World | Emerg Surg 2016;12:22) - 4.
 Trial of short-course antimicrobial therapy for intraabdominal infection (NEJM 2015;372:1996-2005)